 Clinical Trials for GER & GERD in Infants

-- find the best dose of medicines
+- find the best dose of medicines for children

 - find treatments for conditions that only affect children

 - treat conditions that behave differently in children than in adults

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.